jdecoin-project/jdecoin/README.md

 What is Jdecoin?
 ----------------

-Jdecoin is a tweak combined of Bitcoin and Litecoin using scrypt as a proof-of-work algorithm.
+Jdecoin is a tweak version of Bitcoin and Litecoin using scrypt as a proof-of-work algorithm.
  - premined coins
  - 20 sec block targets
  - subsidy halves in 4,665,600  blocks (~3 years)
- - +77 billion total coins
  - 200 coins per block
  - 2021 blocks to retarget difficulty